pcampeti/CMBSCAT/README.md

 ```
 We recommend using `python 3.11`.

-You can also installing from source with:
+Alternatively, you can install from source with:
 ```
 git clone https://github.com/pcampeti/CMBSCAT.git
 cd CMBSCAT/